smitkoli18ce5005/MDP_discoverylandco/README.md

 * Our mission section on About DLC page
 * Reusable full image component for About DLC page
 * Reusable Carousel component for Home and About DLC page
+* Made welcome to our world reusable for home and about dlc and implemented it for about dlc